2018 is the Year of the Dog, and it couldn’t come any sooner.

 Thank you to all the donors who helped us reach our 2.75 million goal, making phases 1-4 of the Building a Forever Future capital campaign possible!

-In 2017, we saved 4,002 homeless pets and while lifesaving is the foundation of our mission, it’s only a piece of what Providence Animal Center does every day.
-Our programs range from Humane Law, which protects pets from animal cruelty, to low-cost vet care that acts as a resource to pet owners.
+In 2018, we placed 3,664 homeless pets in forever homes, and while lifesaving is the foundation of our mission, it’s only a piece of what Providence Animal Center does every day.
+Our programs range from Humane Law, which protects pets from animal cruelty, to low-cost vet and behavior services, which are a resource to pet owners.

 - Hosted 50 low-cost vaccination clinics throughout the community

 - Investigated 1,080 animal cruelty cases, representing 50 pets in court

 - Donated over 3,000lbs of pet food, serving 4,000 food bank clients

 - Nearly completed the first wing of our forthcoming dog kennels

 For more information on making a gift, including ways in which you can pay tribute to your family, a friend or companion animal with a naming opportunity, please contact Tara Summers at 610-566-1370 X 219 or email@example.com.

 Significant strides are being made to transform our outdated facilities into a proper reflection of our life-affirming mission.
 We are so excited to announce an incredibly generous donation of $500,000 recently made by The Alex and Elisabeth Lewyt Charitable Trust that helped pave the way for our final phase of transformation – a complete kennel renovation.